-Sydney’s Japanese food scene has always been alive and well, but right now it’s absolutely thriving.
+Sydney’s Japanese food scene has always been alive and well, but these days it’s absolutely thriving.

 Whether you’re salivating over sashimi, searching for saké or needing nigiri, Sydney’s inner-city suburbs are peppered with authentic, new world and fusion-style Japanese restaurants to satiate your taste buds.
-From Surry Hills to Potts Point and down the pebbled alleyways of the Rocks, here are ten of the best Japanese restaurants in Sydney.
+From Surry Hills to Potts Point and down the pebbled alleyways of the Rocks, here are 10 of the best Japanese restaurants in Sydney.